 The Academy of Nutrition and Dietetics relies on the help of volunteers, especially professional RDs.
 Fear not though, because there are still chances for dietetics students to get involved!
 If you’re interested in being a Dietetic Student Representative for the ACEND Board (which controls the accreditation process for CPs, DPDs, and dietetic internships), recruiting for the academy, or writing food-related articles, check out AND’s volunteer page here.

 Work in a Community Garden

 Who says we only have to discuss or handle food inside?
-Farming and gardening are important resources for the food chain and community gardens can be a fun way to learn more about plants’ part in that chain!
-To learn more, go to your local government’s or even your school’s website to see if they have information on a community garden in your area.
+Farming and gardening are important resources for the food chain.
+Community gardens can be a fun way to learn more about plants’ part in that chain!
+To learn more, go to your local government’s or school’s website to see if there’s a community garden in your area.

 Use Your Skills for a Nutrition-Related Cause